-The Cairns region is a beautiful, tropical area that is vulnerable to natural disasters.
+The Cairns region is a beautiful, tropical area that is vulnerable to natural disasters, and why we need a Cairns Emergency Plan Information.

 Cairns FM 89.1 helps support our communities with information about preparing for, responding to and recovering from natural disasters.
 We provide tips, emergency broadcast information and broadcast support services for culturally and linguistically diverse communities.